pavkam/XtraLiteTemplates/README.md

 * Operators operate on `object`.
 * The standard set of operators provided in XtraLiteTemplates tries to emulate the behaviour of JavaScript as much as possible.
 * Support for **invoking object methods, properties and fields**.
 Runtime selection of overloaded methods is supported to the best possible extent.
-* Can invoke methods and properties on dynamic objects using DLR.
-Coversions and operators are not supported due to conflicting needs.
+* Can invoke methods and properties on **dynamic objects** using DLR.
+Conversions and operators are not supported due to conflicting needs.

 #### Tags
 A tag is a collection of keywords, identifier rules and expressions.
 For example `IF $ THEN` defines a tag that accepts `IF` as a first keyword, followed by an expression and then by `THEN` keyword.
 A tag of the following form: `FOREACH ?
 IN $ DO` will match any phrase that starts with the `FOREACH` keyword, followed by any identifier, then by `IN` keyword, an expression and lastly by the `DO` keyword.